HOME • SEARCH • EMAIL • ABOUT

 Botany

-Rootstock is stout and tuberous.
-The basal leaves are linear, 40 to 60 cm long, less than a cm wide, those on the stem much shorter.
-The inflorescence is erect, 0.5 to 1 m high.
-Flowers are fragrant, waxy white, in pairs, 5 to 6 cm long, and the segments, oblong-lanceolate, 1 to 1.5 cm long.
+Azucena is an evergreen, with a stout and tuberous rootstock.
+Basal leaves are linear, 40 to 60 centimeters long, less than 1 centimeter wide, those on the stem much shorter.
+The inflorescence is erect, 0.5 to 1 meter high.
+Flowers are fragrant, waxy white, in pairs, 5 to 6 centimeters long, and the segments, oblong-lanceolate, 1 to 1.5 centimeters long.

 Distribution